Oakes Fegley: Early life and education

-Fegley was born November 11, 2004 in Allentown, Pennsylvania, the son of Michael Fegley and Mercedes (née Tonne).
-He is the older brother of Winslow Fegley, also an actor.
+Fegley was born November 11, 2004, in Allentown, Pennsylvania, the son of actors Michael Fegley and Mercedes "Merce" (née Tonne).
+He is the older brother of actor Winslow Fegley.

 Career

-In 2014, Fegley made his acting debut with the drama film Fort Bliss, playing Paul Swann along with Michelle Monaghan and Ron Livingston.
+In 2014, Fegley made his acting debut in the drama film Fort Bliss, along with Michelle Monaghan and Ron Livingston, in which he played Paul Swann.
 The film, which premiered in 2014, was directed by Claudia Myers.
 He played the young Judd Altman in the comedy-drama film This Is Where I Leave You, directed by Shawn Levy and released in September 2014 by Warner Bros.
 Pictures.
 He later appeared as Young Elias "Eli" Thompson in the fifth season of the HBO series Boardwalk Empire.
 He also has appeared in CBS' Person of Interest as Gabriel Hayward.

-Fegley played the lead role of Pete in Walt Disney Pictures' fantasy comedy-drama film Pete's Dragon, opposite Oona Laurence, Bryce Dallas Howard, and Robert Redford.
+Fegley played the lead role of Pete in Walt Disney Pictures' fantasy comedy-drama film Pete's Dragon (a reimagining of Disney's 1977 film), opposite Oona Laurence, Bryce Dallas Howard, and Robert Redford.
 The film was directed by David Lowery and released in August 2016.

+In 2019, he played the starring role of Theodore Decker in The Goldfinch, directed by John Crowley.

-Fegley appeared in The Weinstein Company's comedy film The War with Grandpa starring Robert De Niro, released in August 2020.
+Fegley appeared in The Weinstein Company's comedy film The War with Grandpa, starring Robert De Niro, released in August 2020.

+In January 2021, Fegley entered early negotiations to play the role of Lampwick in Disney's live-action adaptation of Pinocchio.
+Lewin Lloyd was eventually cast in the role.
+The film was directed by Robert Zemeckis and released in September 2022.

+In 2022, he played Chad Thomas in Steven Spielberg's semi-autobiographical film The Fabelmans, the character being based on a student who levied anti-Semitic abuse towards Spielberg during his high school years in real life.